 When kidneys don’t work well, phosphorus builds up in the body, causing potentially grave health conditions, such as heart and bone disorders, as well as hardening of the tissues.

 Phosphorous is found in the majority of foodstuff, but carbonated soft drinks and processed foods are especially high in phosphorus.
 You only need 800 mg to 1,200 mg of phosphorus each day.
 Higher amounts are flushed out from the body by healthy kidneys.

 Probiotics (good bacteria) help your kidneys process waste materials and add to positive overall digestive health.
 A recent clinical trial involving patients with chronic kidney disease found that the group taking probiotics showed enhanced kidney function test scores as well as an improved overall quality of life.

 Eat kidney-supportive Foods

 Green foods assist in the detoxification of your body and kidneys in particular.
-A simple recipe is to juice cilantro (a kidney-friendly herb) with water, lemon juice, and honey.
+A simple recipe is to juice cilantro (a kidney-friendly herb) with water, lemon juice and honey.
 Greens supplement is a good option too.

 Obesity has been frequently linked to an increased likelihood of developing kidney cancer.

 Products like pain relievers are very hard on the kidneys.
 The even worse news is that researchers have found that these drugs add to the threat of developing kidney cancer.
 Never mix pain relievers and alcohol.

 Take a Bath in Epsom Salts